fadden/CiderPress2/DiskArc/README.md

 [ ... ]

+Implementations of the CP/M operating system are many and varied.
+The disk format function does not currently create bootable disks.
+While the IFileSystem `Format()` call is defined as a fast-format operation that lays down the directory tracks without erasing the storage, the CP/M implementation does a full clear, because empty blocks are expected to be filled with 0xe5 rather than 0x00.

 Most file lengths are expressed in 128-byte increments, though some disks store precise lengths.
 Text files work around this issue by ending at the first Ctrl+Z character (0x1a).
 The filesystem code doesn't try to manage this.
 Text file conversion code should take it into account, similar